brson/being-rust/outline.md

   - Exercise: find the answer on your own!
   - Live exploring the Rust organization
   - Live exploring a project's dependencies
   - Q&A
+- Beyond tech
   - Finding inspiration
-- Q&A
-- Beyond tech
   - Incl. contributing to TiKV
   - Q&A
 - Guru notes
   - Q&A
 - Closing thoughts
+- End
   - Q&A

 ## Potential Q&A